codepath/android_guides/ViewPager-with-FragmentPagerAdapter.md

 ![Tabs](http://i.imgur.com/a2wpJ80.png)

+In this way, we can use the same pager system above and achieve tabbed navigation.

 ## Dynamic ViewPager Fragments

 In certain cases, we may require a dynamic `ViewPager` with pages being added or removed on the fly.
 If your ViewPager is more dynamic with many pages and fragments, we will want to use the the alternate [FragmentStatePagerAdapter](http://developer.android.com/reference/android/support/v4/app/FragmentStatePagerAdapter.html) instead.
 Below shows us how to use this and also intelligently cache the fragments for easy lookup.